johnwanng/sqlalchemy-challenge/README.md

 The second part of the project uses Flask API based on the queries that were previously developed in the first part.

+The Bonus part at the end contain two temperature analysis and their results and charts were generated from the bonus.ipynb file.

 These are Flask routes below:

 1. /